 The study device uses real tissue feedback dosimetry to monitor for safety and assist the Principal Investigator (“PI”) in the delivery of laser light to the inner surface bladder wall; therefore, the PI is alerted to warnings / errors during the administration of the study treatment, allowing the PI to adjust the physical location of the emitter and / or detector or to replace it altogether, depending on the warning / error message, increasing the patient safety profile.

 The Advantage and Benefits of Photo Dynamic Compounds

 No long-term Adverse Events (“AEs”), compared to surgery, radiation and/or chemotherapy

 Study Treatment is a “Two and Done”, Study Treatment (2 Study Treatments performed approximately 6 months apart)

 Precise targeting of cancerous cells, leaving healthy cells intact

 Unlike radiation, PDT can be repeated many times to the same location, if required

 Proven safe and effective, in a Phase Ib clinical study

 If you are a patient interested in participating in the Phase II NMIBC clinical study (“Study II”), please feel free to contact Theralase® or the nearest participating clinical study site for more information.

-If enrolled in Study II, there is a no charge for participation. for patients who qualify; however, your urologist will need to contact the principal investigator to provide confidential information about your NMIBC to ensure you meet the clinical study guidelines.
+If enrolled in Study II, there is a no charge for participation in Study II, however, your urologist or family physician will need to contact the principal investigator to provide confidential information about your NMIBC to ensure you meet the clinical study guidelines.